-Both Men's and Women's Soccer teams compete in the GJCAA and are both full intercollegiate programs and are available to all eligible students.
-The Women's Soccer program became the first women's team at GMC to award athletic scholarships in the 2003-2004 school year to its qualified and eligible cadet participants.
+Both Men's and Women's Soccer Teams compete in the GJCAA and NJCAA and are both eligible to all eligible students who qualify.
+The Women's Soccer Team became the first women's team at GMC to award athletic scholarships to eligible cadet women who qualify.